zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/intro/create-project/create-project.md

 3. Select Accidents and click OK.
 ![Image alt text](images/create-proj-3.png)

-## **STEP 2:** Create Map layer

-1. Drag and drop the ACCIDENTS Dataset onto the map.
+4. Drag and drop the ACCIDENTS Dataset onto the map.
 This creates a map Layer.
 ![Image alt text](images/create-proj-4.png)

-2. Observe the map pan and zoom to the area of the data.
+5. Observe the map pan and zoom to the area of the data.
 In the Layers List panel, click the hamburger icon for Accidents and select Settings.
 ![Image alt text](images/create-proj-5.png)

-3. From here we control the layer display and interactivity settings.
+6. From here we control the layer display and interactivity settings.
 We will experiment with these cpabilities in a later section.
 For the moment, just update the layer's Radius (size), Color, and Opacity and then click the Back link.
  ![Image alt text](images/create-proj-6.png)

-## **STEP 3:** Add Addional Datasets
+## **STEP 2:** Add Datasets

 1. Next we add our 2 police Datasets to the Project.
 Click the + icon at the top of the Data Elements panel, select Add Dataset, and use shift-enter to select both police Datasets and click OK.
  ![Image alt text](images/create-proj-7.png)